rasmus-kirk/halo/documents/thesis/06-plonk/07-relation.md

 - $w[\mathcal{C}_A] = \PCCommit(\text{fft}(\vec{C}[A]), \ldots)$ commit
 - $w_\zeta[\mathcal{C}_T] = \PCCommit(\text{fft}(?[T]), \ldots)$ commit thunk
 - $w[t,A,i]$ typed indexing (or maybe we dont need to if we split into two runs of prover and verifier)

-notation for finite type indexing of vectors / matrices / tensors

 **Relation Correctness Example**